AT&T Discovery District, Dallas. Photo by Richard Eimer.

 People sitting at tables outside.

 What Makes a Great Retail Experience?
-Community, Connection, and Entertainment Are Key.
+Community, Connection, and Exhibition

-For the past several years, many of us have turned to the ease and convenience of online shopping and industrial discount retail transactions.
-Who doesn’t now receive various deliveries of school supplies, hair products, screen protectors, or groceries at their house these days?
-Despite the growth of same day deliveries from online retailers, certain retail and hospitality brands continue to thrive and grow in their brick-and-mortar outlets due to the visceral experience that mass e-commerce retailers simply cannot deliver in a box to your front porch.
-Clearly, experience remains a vital component of retail and hospitality offerings.
-But what does that visceral experience actually look like?
+Many of us take advantage of the ease and convenience of online shopping.
+Who doesn’t receive various deliveries of school supplies, hair products, screen protectors, or groceries at their home?
+Despite the growth of same-day deliveries from online retailers, other retail and hospitality brands are thriving and growing their brick-and-mortar outlets due to the visceral experience that mass e-commerce retailers simply can’t deliver in a box to your front porch.

-Those of us engaged in the strategic planning and design of commercial centers have known that the retail lease space committed to physical brick-and-mortar centers is an elusive, ever-shrinking commodity that increasing numbers of property owners are chasing.
-The pandemic accelerated that trend as much as any other.
+Those of us engaged in strategic planning and designing of commercial centers know that the retail lease space committed to physical brick-and-mortar spaces is an elusive, ever-shrinking commodity that increasing numbers of property owners are chasing.

-Numerous retail or hospitality entities are thriving due to the return of customers and strategic curation of experience targeted at specific psychographics.
-Again, we are convinced of the need for experience, but what exactly does it look like?
+Numerous retail or hospitality entities are thriving due to the strategic curation of experience targeted at specific psychographics.
+The need for experience is clear, but what exactly does it look like?
 What are the necessary components?
-What is needed for an experience?
+What makes a good experience?
 Is it 65,000 people watching a concert with fireworks?
 Is it ziplining across a lake?
 A manicure with soothing music and essential oils?
-Standing in a waterfall?
 Dinner in a great space with friends and family?
 Does one need to supply reindeer and music to attract customers?
 Not necessarily.

 Community/Connection

-People were organically looking for and finding good places to meet.
-Gathering with friends over dinner now mattered more than ever.
-We soon realized and valued that dining, conversing, laughing, loving, and relating with friends and family was not just convenient, it was an integral piece of the larger human condition.
-A condition that is not transactional and cannot be fulfilled with a delivery to your doorstep.
+The isolation of the pandemic highlighted and reminded us of the importance of organically looking for and finding good places to meet and gather with friends.
+We soon realized and valued that dining, conversing, laughing, loving, and relating with friends and family was not just convenient but an integral piece of the larger human condition that is not transactional and cannot be fulfilled with a delivery to your doorstep.

 Exhibition/Entertainment

-The definition of exhibition is the display or demonstration of a particular skill.
-We have recorded history from before the amphitheater at Pompeii and the Roman Coliseum, of the importance of exhibition and entertainment in drawing crowds.
-Entertainment is a primal force after all for both actor and audience, and it is an integral component of human experience and fulfillment.
+The definition of exhibition is “the display or demonstration of a particular skill.”
+We have recorded history from before the erection of the amphitheater at Pompeii and the Roman Coliseum illustrating the importance of exhibition and entertainment in drawing crowds.
+Entertainment is a primal force for both the actor and the audience, and it is an integral component of human experience and fulfillment.

-Legacy West in Plano, Texas, also plans hundreds of events ranging from football watching parties to fashion events, tribute band concerts, business cohorts, and launch parties for various products.
-Recently, long after the shopfronts were closed, a local artist climbed atop a custom van outfitted with a specialized mount on which he could spin canvasses and create paintings to music.
-The paintings were ultimately for sale, but the spectacle of the actual activity was enough to attract and entertain hundreds of visitors in the neighborhood.
+Legacy West in Plano, Texas, also plans hundreds of events ranging from football watch parties to fashion events, tribute band concerts, business gatherings, and launch parties for various products.
+Recently, long after the shops were closed, a local artist climbed atop a custom van outfitted with a specialized mount on which he could spin canvasses and create paintings to music.
+The spectacle of the actual activity attracted and entertained hundreds of visitors.

 A crowd of people watch an exhibition in a public space.